 Chat Completion (multi-turn)

-Use POST /api/chat for conversational interactions.
-Pass a messages array with role/content pairs — exactly the same format as the OpenAI Chat API.
+We use POST /api/chat for conversations.
+We pass a messages array with role/content pairs.
+This is exactly the same format as the OpenAI Chat API.

 curl http://localhost:11434/api/chat -d '{